 One day you receive a call from an angry neighbor saying that you have moved a “convicted sex offender” into the house next door.

 This call will immediately make your heart sink.
 After listening to the homeowner’s valid concerns, you promise to look into it further and follow up.
 Once off the phone, you race to your filing cabinet on an online resource where you keep the applications and find the application for the new move-in.
-According to the application, at least, the tenant was NOT a sex offender.
+According to the application, at least, the resident was NOT a sex offender.

 This confusion will cause you to do some further investigative work.
 The neighbor mentioned that it was a male who was the sex offender, and the only occupant, according to your records, was a female.
-Your next move is to pick up the phone and call your tenant to find out what is happening.
+Your next move is to pick up the phone and call your resident to find out what is happening.

 However, after speaking with her, she finally relents and admits that it is her boyfriend and they couldn’t find a place because no one would take him.
 She then attempts to explain the story of “how it happened” when you stop her.